KRISTINA SWARNER Illustrator/Painter Chicago, IL

 Seeing/reading/hearing something unexpectedly moving.
 Taking off my glasses and seeing mistaken things, like a sailboat in a tree that turns out to be a shopping bag.
 I get a lot of ideas when I'm lying awake in bed and not quite dreaming.

-There are too many to list--I don't want to forget someone!
-But I love to go to the Art Institute and look at the Joseph Cornell boxes.
+I love to go to the Art Institute and look at the Joseph Cornell boxes.

 What makes you smile?